Statewide Styrofoam Ban takes effect on July 1st, 2026

 Why Go Foam Free?

-Transitioning away from EPS Foam is a vital step toward protecting both Richmond's ecosystem and the health of our community.
+Transitioning away from foam is a vital step toward protecting both Richmond's ecosystem and the health of our community.
 Foam litters our streets, parks, and the James River.
 It breaks down into microplastics, releasing toxic chemicals, and endangering Richmond residents.
 By replacing these brittle containers with sustainable alternatives, we safeguard our local wildlife, preserve our scenic waterways, and ensure a cleaner, healthier environment for every Richmonder.

 Public Health